jonstanley77/Anxiety_Stress_Detection/README.md

 ##HeartBeat

-Detects heart rate in BPS with Polar T34 heart rate band, this is wireless and connect to a sensor on the board
+Detects heart rate in BPS with Polar T34 heart rate band, this is wireless and connects to the wirelss receiver sensor on the Arduino board

 ##ECG